Vueless Docs

 Installation

-1. Install the docs package as a dev dependency.
+1. Install the package as a dev dependency and apply Vueless Storybook preset to the project.

 npm install -D @vueless/storybook